 — Public Provident Fund (PPF)

-A safer form of investment similar to FD is Public provident fund.
-PPF is an investment alternative which is backed by the Indian Government.
+A safer form of investment similar to FD is the Public provident fund.
+PPF is an investment alternative that is backed by the Indian Government.
 Even if you are an NRI, you can invest in PPF.
 However, here the maximum limit is Rs 1.5 lakh in a financial year.

 — National Pension Scheme (NPS)

-National Pension Scheme is an Indian Government sponsored pension system.
+National Pension Scheme is an Indian Government-sponsored pension system.
 If you invest in this instrument, your entire capital during maturity is treated as tax-free.
-Apart from that, you are not required to pay even a penny to the government as tax on the amount that you withdraw as pension.
+Apart from that, you are not required to pay even a penny to the government as a tax on the amount that you withdraw as a pension.
 If you are an NRI aged between 18 and 60 years, you can open an NPS Account to start investing in this scheme.
 Click here to know more about NPS.

 — Real Estate